Specialist Disability Housing under the NDIS

 Whilst it seems that the NDIA recognises the need for certainty surrounding SDA payments and should take a position to “grandfather” payments at the levels that were paid when a particular dwelling was registered, there can be no certainty that this will be the case.

 SDA Property Investment can represent as an excellent opportunity to make a positive impact on people less bodily fortunate than us whilst achieving above market investment returns.
 This is a feel great, win-win investment opportunity with incredible positive and significant social outcomes.

-SDA is not without it risks however and although those risks seem to have been appropriately mitigated as described above investors need to be informed and aware of the initial potential for a period of vacancy and the potentially high capital costs of “getting it wrong”, in terms of meeting market demand in any given locality or in securing a non-complient dwelling.
+SDA is not without it risks however and although those risks seem to have been appropriately mitigated as described above investors need to be informed and aware of the initial potential for a period of vacancy and the potentially high capital costs of “getting it wrong”, in terms of meeting market demand in any given locality or in securing a non-compliant dwelling.

-These risks can be mitigated by ensuring that you work with a team of professionals who will inform you, educate you and who can hold your hand from sourcing the property through to the property being complient and tenanted ensuring all strategic partnerships are firmly in place prior to your commitment to the investment is made.
+These risks can be mitigated by ensuring that you work with a team of professionals who will inform you, educate you and who can hold your hand from sourcing the property through to the property being compliant and tenanted ensuring all strategic partnerships are firmly in place prior to your commitment to the investment is made.

 SDA Price Guide

 The NDIS link below will provide an overview of typical SDA pricing across a number of design categories and dwelling types (for new builds).
 The SDA pricing indicated (and in the SDA Pricing Guide) is on a per resident, per annum basis. https://www.ndis.gov.au/providers/price-guides-and-information